jslowick/naia/4-Campaign/Chapter 2 - Aramath/S1 - To the Animus.md

 [[Johan Kristoff|Johan]] points out to [[Rake, The Rat Prince|Rake]] that he is being [[Haunted]] by the ghost of the White Peacock, and Redpan notices worms falling from [[Wormeye]].  [[Fid]] is being cagey and a little secretive, and his story about the [[Jawfish]] attack seems a little off too, and he doesn't seem to want the players to board his [[The Animus]].

 The negotiations begin, but quickly breakdown, as the crew of [[The Wayward Bounty]] aren't sure exactly what they want in exchange for the Hostages, which [[2-People/Pirate Kingdom/Pirate Ships/The Animus/Primrose]] seems to want greatly.  [[Fid]] offers up his Violin, the [[Hellstring Dirge]], a powerful artifact in a seaweed encrusted case.
-He claims he won it in [[Aramath]], at the [[Dead Man's Hand]], and that the original owner was [[Joel 'Jolly' Roger]] who won it from the Devil himself.
+He claims he won it in [[1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/Aramath]], at the [[Dead Man's Hand]], and that the original owner was [[Joel 'Jolly' Roger]] who won it from the Devil himself.

 The crew huddles again, deciding that they are interested in [[Salt|Salt's]] [[Familiars|Parrot]], Looking below decks, and the Violin.  [[Harlan 'Redpan' Rask|Redpan]] is interested in [[Wormeye]] or at least the worms, causing disgust from the other crew.
 They go for negotiations one more time...